IlkomUNJ/io-uring-reverse-engineering-group-3-iouring/source_information.md

 Handles filesystem-related operations in io_uring, such as async path resolution and file lookup, particularly for openat/openat2 operations.
 Implements functions related to path resolution caching, directory traversal, and credentials management used during file-related syscalls.

 ### futex.c
 Implements support for futex (fast userspace mutex) operations in io_uring.
-The file integrates futex wait/wake requests with the asynchronous model of io_uring using kernel mechanisms like futex_wait_setup and futex_wake.
+The file integrates futex wait/wake requests with the asynchronous model of io_uring using kernel mechanisms like `futex_wait_setup` and `futex_wake`.

 ### io_uring.c
 The core of the io_uring implementation.
-Sets up the ring buffer memory, handles registration of resources (buffers, files, etc.), manages submission and completion queue interactions, and contains the high-level syscall entry points for io_uring_setup, io_uring_enter, and io_uring_register.
+Sets up the ring buffer memory, handles registration of resources (buffers, files, etc.), manages submission and completion queue interactions, and contains the high-level syscall entry points for io_uring_setup, `io_uring_enter`, and `io_uring_register`.

 ### io-wq.c
 Implements the io-wq (I/O worker queue) system used by io_uring to perform blocking I/O in worker threads without stalling the main context.
 Includes thread pool management, work item dispatch, and priority handling for background I/O operations.